python/mypy/docs/source/faq.rst

 differently:

 - RPython is primarily designed for implementing virtual machines;
-  mypy is a general-purpose language.
+  mypy is a general-purpose tool.

 - Mypy supports both static and dynamic typing.
 Dynamically typed and statically typed code can be freely mixed and can interact